ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 0 on success.

-1 if a conflict or any other error could not be resolved automatically.
+1 if an error happened

+2 if a merge conflict occured and merge strategy abort was set

 The result of the merge is stored in `result`.